Ten mandatory modules

 The LL.M.
 International Business Law is composed of 10 mandatory modules: International contracts, Mergers and Acquisitions, International Capital Markets, States and International Trade Law, Competition Law, International Financing, Environmental and Sustainable Development Law, International Arbitration, International Tax Law, International Intellectual Property Law.

-All seminars are taught in English on the 3 campuses: Paris, Singapore and Mauritius.
+All seminars are taught in English on the 4 campuses: Dubai, Mauritius, Paris et Singapore.

 They deal mainly with practical case studies and certain key subjects, with a pluridisciplinary focus.